stomp/stomp-spec/src/stomp-specification-1.1.md

 acknowledgment mode can cause messages being transmitted to the client to get dropped.

-When the the `ack` mode is `client`, then the client must send the server `ACK` frames for the messages it processes.
-If the connection fails before a client sends an `ACK` for the message the server will assume the message has not been processed and may redeliver the message to another client.
+When the the `ack` mode is `client`, then the client MUST send the server `ACK` frames for the messages it processes.
+If the connection fails before a client sends an `ACK` for the message the server will assume the message has not been processed and MAY redeliver the message to another client.
 The `ACK` frames sent by the client will be treated as a cumulative `ACK`.
 This means the `ACK` operates on the message specified in the `ACK` frame and all messages sent before the messages to the subscription.